LearnWeb3DAO/ICO/README.md

   ```

 - Now we will install the `dotenv` package to be able to import the env file and use it in our config.
-Open up a terminal pointing at the `hardhat-tutorial` directory and execute this command:
+Open up a terminal pointing to the `hardhat-tutorial` directory and execute this command:

   ```bash
   npm install dotenv